kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 Because of this concept, the Pool and ResourceSlice exposed by Composable DRA controller are separate for each model.
 The devices in the Pool for each model have unique device names, but are essentially information about how many devices of this model are in the ResourceSlice.
-Composable DRA controoler also add a model name and so on into the attributes of each device.
+Composable DRA controller also add a model name and so on into the attributes of each device.

 ![composable-resourceslice](composable-resourceslice.png)